dbcook/servo-tuna/README.md

 you are using HTTPS but that's probably good enough.
 Using these built-in APIs will eliminate all problems with binary paths under webpack.
 Experiments to ensue.

-One other candidate that still gets mentioned quite a bit has been ruled out - see details under "Things that Don't Work".
+One candidate library that still gets mentioned quite a bit has been ruled out - see details under "Things that Don't Work".

 ## Motivation